Fair and Muddy

-Fair and Muddy is a 1928 Our Gang short silent comedy film directed by Charley Oelze.
-It was the 75th Our Gang short to be released and was considered to be lost.
-A print of the film was later discovered in Europe in 2008.
+Fair and Muddy is a 1928 Our Gang short silent comedy film, the 75th in the series, directed by Charley Oelze.
+It had been considered lost until a print of the film was discovered in Europe in 2008.

 Plot

-The gang live at the Gramercy Orphanage operated by Grandpa and Grandma Evans.
+The gang live at the Gramercy Orphanage, operated by Grandpa and Grandma Evans.
 Next door to the orphanage lives Amanda Schultz, a child-hating spinster who has a drawer full of confiscated baseballs that she has taken from the kids.
-However, Amanda starts acting nice towards the gang after she receives a telegram stating that she must acquire a child of her own in order to inherit a bequest from a rich uncle.
+However, Amanda is nicer to the gang after she receives a telegram stating that she must acquire a child of her own in order to inherit a bequest from a rich uncle.

 Grandpa Evans is suspicious of Amanda's actions and tells the kids to make life miserable for her.
 The gang stick Amanda with pins, attack her chauffeur with a pea shooter and set her friend ablaze.
 Then a rival gang arrives and a mud battle ensues.
-Amanda joins the mud bath and ends up winning it for the gang.
-This experience softens her as she realizes that gang made her feel like a child again.
+Amanda joins the mud bath and wins it for the gang.
+The experience softens her as she realizes that the gang made her feel like a child again.